mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kubernetes/2.4.4-1.15.4/operations/ingress/index.md

 #### Accessing an Ingress resource

-Assuming the Kubernetes cluster only has one (1) single public Kubernetes node on public DC/OS agent `pa`, with public IP `pa-ip`, the Ingress controller will be made accessible at `http://<pa-ip>`.
+Assuming the Kubernetes cluster only has one single public Kubernetes node on public DC/OS agent `pa`, with public IP `pa-ip`, the Ingress controller will be made accessible at `http://<pa-ip>`.
-There's no need to specify the port since the `http://` scheme already translates to `TCP 80`, and the `https://` scheme translates to `TCP 443`.
+There is no need to specify the port since the `http://` scheme already translates to `TCP 80`, and the `https://` scheme translates to `TCP 443`.

 We will now deploy an application and expose it through an Ingress.